OrionStar25/NUS-Cisco/Assignment/README.md

 - `create_index.py`: Code to create a FAISS index of all the documents.

+- `faiss_index`: Directory for the created FAISS index.

+- `query_search_DEMO.ipynb`: Shows a demo of searching relevant documents using the generated index for multiple queries and different values of K.

-- `query_search.ipynb`: Notebook to perform query search using the index and retrieve results.
+- `TRY_HERE_query_search.ipynb`: A playground for you to search the index for any arbitrary query and `k`` value.

-- `faiss_index.pkl`: Pickle file of the created index.

 ### Create index

-**Note:** This step is extremely computation and resources heavy.
+**Note: This step is extremely computation and resources heavy.**
+This required heavy usage of GPU due to the large size of data.

+1. I donot own a GPU and computation on CPU took more than ~24 hours.
+Hence, I discarded this approach.

+2. I tried the free version of Colab (GPU T4), but the dataset is ~3GB and certain intermediate steps took too long.
+Thus, the notebook timed out.
+Loading the documents for preprocessing, Creating index are time/computation heavy.

+3. Therefore, I used the free version of colab and created an index with a subset of the data ~50,000 documents.
+(Total time ~= 3 hours)

+With proper resources, we can augment the index with the entire dataset.

 ```python
 $ python create_index.py